AiliAili/Coherence_Modelling/README.md

 # Coherence_Modelling
 official_wikipedia.jsonl and official_cnn.jsonl are the data files for Wikipedia and CNN/Daily news sets, respectively.
+Files in the linguistic_prob_data directory are linguistic probe dataset.

 For each item, there are